Narenpindi123/IDPS/README.md

+Download the readme.md file and view it in vs editor to see it as i am intended it to be

  Intrusion Detection System (IDS) with Python and Flask Overview
 This project is a simple Intrusion Detection System (IDS) built in Python that detects SYN flood attacks.
 It logs detected intrusions, displays them on a web dashboard using Flask, and can send email alerts for suspicious activities.
 The IDS can also automatically block malicious IPs by modifying firewall rules with `iptables`.